MistyCommunity/Documentation/src/content/misty-ii/coding-misty/remote-command-architecture.md

 title: Rest API & WebSocket Architecture
 layout: coding.hbs
 columns: three
-order: 3
+order: 4
 ---

 # {{title}}

-In addition to her on-robot JavaScript API, you can also write skills for Misty using her powerful REST API.
+In addition to her on-robot JavaScript SDK, you can also write skills for Misty using her powerful REST API.

 Writing a skill this way typically involves two things: getting data from Misty via WebSocket connections and sending commands to Misty using her REST API.
 This topic walks you through both sides of this process.